Our Team

 Poetry Editor

-Abby E. Murray (they/them) is the author of Hail and Farewell, which won the Perugia Press Poetry Prize and was a finalist for the Washington State Book Award.
-Their spouse is active duty army, so they move often, but they currently teach rhetoric in military strategy to Army War College fellows at the University of Washington.
+Abby E. Murray (they/them) is the editor of Collateral, a literary journal concerned with the impact of violent conflict and military service beyond the combat zone.
+Their first book, Hail and Farewell, won the Perugia Press Poetry Prize and was a finalist for the Washington State Book Award, while their second book, Recovery Commands, recently won the Richard-Gabriel Rummonds Poetry Prize and is forthcoming from Ex Ophidia Press.
+Abby served as the 2019-2021 poet laureate for the city of Tacoma, Washington, and currently teaches rhetoric in military strategy to Army War College fellows at the University of Washington.

 Jacqlyn Cope